Artist, Illustrator, Published Author, Multi-modal Communicator.

 Marina Pinto Miller, Ph.D.

 What is self-advocacy and why does it matter?
-The journey to and through employment is built on self advocacy: the ability to ask effectively for what you need; knowing your rights and responsibilities while helping your employer to make work a better place to be.
-For students with disabilities about to embark on finding a job, or building a career, self-advocacy is the most important employability skill, but it is rarely taught.
-I have built my approach with four interrelated components in mind: self-awareness, self- marketing, self-disclosure, and self-advocacy.
-Here we explore how self-advocacy may be best presented to students and career advisors as a mindset that is inclusive of all abilities, both innate to the person - and derived from their lived experience of disability.
-In this view, we also explore how career advisors can best support students in developing a self advocacy mindset that sets the student up for success in interactions with prospective employers.
+The journey to and through employment is built on self-advocacy: the ability to ask effectively for what you need; knowing your rights and responsibilities while helping your employer to make work a better place to be.
+For students with disabilities about to embark on finding their first work placement, internship or job, or building a career, self-advocacy is one of the most important employability skills, and it is rarely taught.
+I have built my approach with four interrelated components in mind: self-awareness, self- exploration, self-management, focused on self-regulation, and self-advocacy.
+Here we explore how self-advocacy may be best presented to students and career advisors, as a mindset that is inclusive of all abilities, both innate to the person - and derived from their lived experience of disability.
+In this view, we also explore how career advisors can best support students in developing a self-advocacy mindset that sets the student up for success in interactions with prospective employers.

 Self-awareness is built on the consideration that positive attributes and challenges/disabilities are equally important in defining career paths.
 Tip #1: Know your strengths and challenges down to the last detail.
 Self-awareness for students: Strengths are what you know you can do, can learn, and can master, with ease and enjoyment.
 Challenges are those aspects of you/your disability that take more attention, more effort, and more time.
 Challenges are opportunities for growth; they are often fertile ground for innovation and problem solving.
 They are just as important as your strengths for without them, your story is incomplete.
-This is true of everyone, however, with respect to people with disabilities, the additional challenges, whether visible, invisible, or intermittent, must be considered as materially significant to cultivating your success in the workplace.
+This is true of everyone, however, with respect to people with disabilities, the additional challenges, whether visible, invisible, chronic, or intermittent, must be considered as materially significant to cultivating your success in the workplace.
 Self-awareness for career advisors: your role is to assist students in articulating strengths and challenges in a balanced, forward-focused way so that everything lands as an asset rather than a liability.
 Strengths are what is needed and valued in the workplace.
-Challenges may be seen as circumstances or characteristics that present opportunities to shape and build teams with the potential to instill leadership, collaborative, and inclusive behaviours amongst team members.
+You have access to a wide range of resources and assessments to help students articulate their strengths.
+While these tools are valuable, it is equally important to recognize and emphasize the employability skills that students with disabilities develop through navigating and managing the challenges of their health conditions.
+Adaptability, resilience, teamwork, communication, and problem-solving are not only valued by employers, but also closely related to career success in a rapidly changing work environment.

-Self-marketing involves exploring the physical, social, intellectual environment of the workplace, based on use of equipment or disability supports and self management techniques that students with disabilities already use in their everyday lives.
+Self-exploration involves exploring the physical, social, intellectual environment of the workplace, based on use of equipment or disability supports and self-management techniques that students with disabilities already use in their everyday lives.
 Tip #2: Know where you can thrive and strategize ahead of time, to manage your environments.
-Self-marketing for students: Turning your attention to your environment, look at what works for you and what does not, down to the smallest detail.
-Depending on the circumstance – there may be variance, but in all instances, the variance matters.
+Self-exploration for students: Turning your attention to your environment, look at what works for you and what does not, down to the smallest detail.
 How does your disability frame your choices and direct your path?
-The more you observe constraints, the richer your choices become – the advantage lies in learning more quickly from misdirection and wasting a lot less time in situations that do not work so well – in favour of those that do.
-Self-marketing for career advisors: your role is to observe and take note of what students may/may not be aware of/ unable to articulate due to fear about how they are perceived and treated differently due to their disabilities.
+The more you observe constraints, the richer your choices become – the advantage lies in learning more quickly from misdirection and wasting a lot less time in situations that do not work so well for you – in favour of those that do.
+Self-exploration for career advisors: your role is to observe and take note of what students may/may not be aware of/ unable to articulate due to fear about how they are perceived and treated differently because of their disabilities.
 Understand that these fears are real and justified.
-Disability is a matter of identity - and confidence can be built when students feel seen and heard.
+It is critical for students with disabilities to face their constraints head on.
+Your role includes strategizing to help the students manage these constraints within any potential work environment.
+Confidence can be built when students feel seen and heard.
 Active listening is all important.

-Self-advocacy is developed from the circumstance that requires it, the application of good judgement and well practiced communication skills in addition to making a strong, fact-based business case for hiring people with disabilities.
+Self-advocacy develops from the circumstance that requires it, the application of good judgement and well-practiced communication skills in addition to making a strong, fact-based business case for hiring people with disabilities.
 Tip #4: Present your disability as a signifier for competitive advantage for employers.
-Self-advocacy for students: Self advocacy is a step beyond asking for accommodations.
+Self-advocacy for students: Self-advocacy is a step beyond asking for accommodations.
 It is the ability to stand up as necessary, to be included, to help create the conditions for your full participation at work and to assert your value proposition, inclusive of your disability, as an employee.
-Self-advocacy for career advisors: your role is to support and deliver constructive feedback on the value proposition provided by the student and to elicit from the student that their disability is in fact, a golden asset that can be leveraged at all stages of the employment process.
+Self-advocacy for career advisors: your role is to support and deliver constructive feedback based on the value proposition provided by the student and to elicit from the student that their disability is in fact, a golden asset that can be leveraged at all stages of the employment process.
 By the time the student reaches this stage of employment preparation, they should be looking at disability as the productivity and morale boosting edge that employers are starting to realize they most need and want.
-This is the mindset behind successful self advocacy!
+This is the mindset behind successful self-advocacy!